Soso-h/markup_deliverables/01_research_compendium/README.md

 ### Overview

 This folder present a full reproducible research compendium as deliverable 4 of this course.
-This compendium includes the reproduction of the simulation study from the paper
+This compendium includes all necessary files for the reproduction of the simulation study from the paper
 **"[Introduction to Statistical Simulations in Health Research](https://bmjopen.bmj.com/content/10/12/e039921#T2)"** by Boulesteix et al. (2020).